McGill-MMA-EnterpriseAnalytics/Revenue-Radar/Analyst-Conversion/Framing-Conv-Problem.md

+# Framing the Problem
 ## Business Context
 The Google March Shop is Google's ecommerce site offering branded-merchandise across various product categories such as apparel, lifestyle, and stationery.
 The brands represented include Google and google applications (e.g. Google Maps) as well as additional titles* such as Youtube and Android.

 [Something about the purpose of such stores for big brands.
 Revenue always important but obviously not a large revenue driver so there would be other reasons for doing it]

+## The Objective
+1) Uncover the differences in the buyer's journey for users who convert and who do not, determine where to prioritize marketing spend to boost conversions
+2) Enable forecasting of expected conversions on a rolling basis based on data from 3-months-to-date

+### Variables of Interest at User Level
+visitorid, 1st visit channel, last visit channel, total number of visits, # of visits organic search / social/ direct/ referral/ paid search / affiliates / display / other, continent, subcontinent, country,  # of visits per device category, total hits OR total page views, first session hits OR first session page views, campaign vs not binary

+# Rough Work

 ## Hypotheses
 1. There is a difference between the buyers journey of customers who convert and do not convert in terms of the marketing channels they interact with